 Sharing of Buildings

-There are three ways to share the use of Methodist buildings with Christians of other traditions.
+There are various ways to share the use of Methodist buildings with Christians of other traditions.

-Managing trustees may, with the consent of the Superintendent, hold occasional joint services with those of another Christian communion or body (see Model Trust 14(2)).
+Managing trustees may, with the consent of the Superintendent, hold occasional joint services with those of another Christian communion or body (see Model Trust 14(2) in CPD Volume 2).

-To obtain consent for such a licence, the managing trustees must complete Schedule 14a rather than use the property consents website.
-If a licence has not previously been granted to the church or congregation to use Model Trust premises, a copy of their statement of beliefs should be sent to the Connexional Ecumenical Officer.
-If the church or congregation is of a known denomination (eg, a member of Churches Together in Britain and Ireland) then the application should be straightforward.
-A conversation with the Connexional Ecumenical Officer should help and, if necessary, there will be a consultation with the Secretary of the Faith and Order Committee.
+To obtain consent to grant a licence or lease, managing trustees must complete Schedule 14a rather than applying via the Property Consents website.
+If this is the first time a licence or lease has been granted to the other Christian church or congregation to use Methodist premises, a copy of that church’s/congregation’s statement of beliefs should be sent to the Connexional Ecumenical Officer.
+If the church or congregation is of a known denomination (eg a member of Churches Together in Britain and Ireland) then the application should be straightforward.
+A conversation with the Assistant Ecumenical Officer should help and, if necessary, there will be a consultation with the Secretary of the Faith and Order Committee.

-A licence for worship by those of non-Christian faiths is not permitted on Model Trust premises.
+Note: A licence or lease for worship by those of non-Christian faiths is not permitted on Methodist Model Trust premises.

 The Sharing of Church Buildings Act (1969) for England and Wales and similar legislation in other jurisdictions